umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

 6. Disconnect the grounding wires
 7. Loosen the wedge locks and take out LVRs

+    !!! note
+        Wedge locks are loose after 2.5-3 complete turns.
+        If you still have trouble moving the LVR, make sure it's not blocked by the crate's bottom horizontal rail.

 8. Double-check the LVR IDs, and update the database

 ## Monitoring from off-campus